astorDev/nist/proxy/dotnet/article/index.md

 }
 ```

 We'll call it a success!
-The next section contains a short recap of what we have done, along with one more thing that will make our life easier.
+The next section contains a short recap of what we have done, along with one more thing that will make our lives easier.
 Let's jump straight to it!

 ## TLDR;